gchen0119/openimagechallenge/README.md

 from keras.preprocessing.image import load_img
 import numpy as np
 import argparse
-from pydarknet import Detector, Image import cv2
+from pydarknet import Detector, Image # The YOLOv3 wrapper is from the https://pypi.org/project/yolo34py/#description import cv2
 ```